 2 breakfasts, 1 dinner

 Eating is a big part of travelling.
 Travelling with G Adventures you experience the vast array of wonderful food that is available out in the world.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility, though generally food is cheap.
-Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other’s company.
-There is no obligation to do this though.
-Your CEO will be able to suggest favourite restaurants during your trip.
-If breakfasts are included, they will usually be asian style consisting of noodles or congee (rice porridge) or bread and eggs.
-Vegetarians will be able to find a range of different foods, although in some areas the choice maybe limited.
-While trekking in remote regions food is included, unless otherwise specified on the Overview page.
-For meal budget refer to the Overview page.
+Vegetarians will be able to find a huge range of different foods.
+For all trips please refer to the meals included and budget information for included meals and meal budgets.

 Private vehicle, walking.